Rabin Bhattarai, Edsel Valle, Ryan Kelly, Morgan Dhanraj

 Several leading AEP products have expanded their technology to provide not only prevention and blocking of attacks but also greater visibility into suspicious activities and richer forensic information.
 This is especially useful for organizations that do not have skilled security analysts.

-NSS Labs performed an independent test of the Symantec Endpoint Protection and Advanced Threat Protection (ATP) Platform v14.0.3876.1100.
+NSS Labs performed an independent test of the Cisco AMP for Endpoints v6.0.5.
 The product was subjected to thorough testing at the NSS facility in Austin, Texas, based on the NSS Labs Advanced Endpoint Protection Test Methodology v2.0.
-This test was conducted free of charge and NSS did not receive any compensation in return for Symantec’s participation.
+This test was conducted free of charge and NSS did not receive any compensation in return for Cisco’s participation.

 PRODUCT TESTED IN THE FOLLOWING AREAS:

 - Security effectiveness: The ability of the product under test to successfully secure its endpoints

 - Total cost of ownership (TCO): Costs associated with product purchase, maintenance and updates, and installation and threat-associated costs

 - Secure communication: Validation that network traffic between the endpoint and the manager is truly encrypted

 - Threat event reporting: The ability to convey threat event and forensics data to the product’s central management station

 As with all NSS Labs group tests, there was no fee for participation.
 In addition, the test methodology applied is in the public domain to provide transparency and to help enterprises understand the results.